 If you create a linked clone virtual machine after the backup and you restore vCenter Server from the old backup, then after the restore, vCenter Server does not know about the new linked clone virtual machine until vCenter Server discovers the new linked clone virtual machine.
 If you remove all existing virtual machines before the new linked clone virtual machine is discovered, then the removal of existing virtual machines corrupts the new linked clone due to missing disks.
-In order to avoid this, you must wait until all linked clone virtual machines get discovered by the vCenter Server before you remove virtual machines.
+To avoid this corruption, you must wait until all linked clone virtual machines get discovered by the vCenter Server before you remove virtual machines.

 vSphere High Availability

-Restoring vCenter Server from a backup may cause it to rollback to older version for the vSphere HA cluster state (HostList, ClusterConfiguration, VM protection state) while the hosts in the cluster have the latest version for the cluster state.
-You need to make sure the vSphere HA cluster state stays the same during restore and backup operations.
+Restoring vCenter Server from a backup may cause it to roll back to older version for the vSphere HA cluster state (HostList, ClusterConfiguration, VM protection state) while the hosts in the cluster have the latest version for the cluster state.
+Ensure that the vSphere HA cluster state stays the same during restore and backup operations.
 Otherwise, the following potential problems are present.

-If hosts are added or removed to/from the vSphere HA cluster after backup and before vCenter Server restore, virtual machines could potentially failover to hosts not being managed by the vCenter Server but are still part of the HA cluster.
+If hosts are added or removed to/from the vSphere HA cluster after backup and before vCenter Server restore, virtual machines could potentially fail over to hosts not managed by the vCenter Server but are still part of the HA cluster.

-Protection state for new virtual machines will not get updated on the vSphere HA agents on the hosts which are part of the vSphere HA cluster.
-As a result, virtual machines will not be protected/unprotected.
+Protection states for new virtual machines are not updated on the vSphere HA agents on the hosts which are part of the vSphere HA cluster.
+As a result, virtual machines are not protected/unprotected.

-New cluster configuration state will not get updated on the vSphere HA agents on the hosts which are part of the vSphere HA cluster.
+New cluster configuration state is not updated on the vSphere HA agents on the hosts which are part of the vSphere HA cluster.

 vCenter High Availability